-As part of our latest survey report release (RSW/US 2017 Thought Leader Survey Report), we’re focusing in on specific thought leaders and the insights unearthed from the agencies who took our survey.
+What’s the Secret to Winning New Business?
+As part of our latest survey report release (RSW/US 2017 Thought Leader Survey Report), we’re focusing in on specific thought leaders and the insights unearthed from the agencies who took our survey, in order to answer the question.

 Jody Sutter is the focus of this post and she was kind enough to provide us with a guest post on the secret to winning more new business.
 Thanks Jody!